 Database abstraction also hides the implementation details of the data from the user.
-There are four levels of data abstraction.
+There are three levels of data abstraction.
 Let’s take a look at these levels starting from the top:

 Database security and integrity are crucial to any organization.
 The right people must have access to the right data for the smooth functioning of the organization.
 This makes it mandatory to implement view level abstraction.

 This is the highest level from the three levels of data abstraction.
 In this, only the part of the data which are relevant to the users are accessible.